We may earn money or products from the companies mentioned in this post. Merci!

 Between the late 16th century and the beginning of the 17th century, it becomes the closest thing to a national dish!

-These days, organic whole chicken is plump, great tasting, expensive and readily available in supermarkets.
+These days, the organic whole chicken is plump, great tasting, expensive and readily available in supermarkets.

 I am adapting this and other old fashioned, often time-consuming recipes to the Instant Pot® so that I can prepare the recipes more often.